ice-blockchain/heimdall/README.md

 # heimdall
-The service behind identity.io.
-It is responsible for providing off chain account management for the ION Platform; it is the first layer of interaction between users and the platform
+The service behind ION Identity, responsible for account management and acting as the first layer of interaction between users and the platform.